 - Issues concerning the best possible match between treatment and the diversity of patients;

 - Translating knowledge of active elements into work practice;

 - Dealing with the circumstances of working in the forensic care sector.

-The research group is linked to Research Centre Innovations in Care and Research Centre Urban Talent and to the study programmes Social Work and Nursing of Rotterdam University of Applied Sciences.
-Students and (teacher) researchers of the university of applied sciences and from the forensic care field are involved in the research of the research group.
+The research group is linked to Research Centre Innovations in Care and Research Centre Urban Talent and to the study programmes Social Work and Nursing of the Rotterdam University of Applied Sciences.
+Students and (teacher) researchers of the University of Applied Sciences and from the forensic care field are involved in the research of the research group.